HOW WE GOT HERE

 - We will continue to use multi-year grants to help build the organizations and the ecosystem in which they work to transform power in pursuit of racial and economic justice.

-OUR THREE CORE PRIORITIES
+OUR THREE CORE BODIES OF WORK

 Aligned with our vision and mission, our understanding of our region’s past and present, and our belief that building power and movements will create change, we will put our resources toward three core priorities: